DynamicalSystemsGroup/bdp-lib/docs/JSON-Specification/toolbox-properties-spaces.md

 https://github.com/BlockScience/bdp-lib/tree/main/src/bdp_lib/schemas/toolbox.schema.json#/properties/Spaces
 ```

 A list of spaces in the block diagram protocol that follow the space schema.
-It defines the abstract classes of blocks and spaces which models will instantiate.
+One can think of a space as a typed dictionary of data.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                    |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :-------------------------------------------------------------------------------------------- |